NixOS/nix.dev/source/guides/recipes/continuous-integration-github-actions.md

 # Continuous integration with GitHub Actions

-In this tutorial, we'll show you **a few short steps** to get started using [GitHub Actions](https://github.com/features/actions) as your continuous integration (CI) workflow for commits and pull requests.
+In this guide, we'll show you **a few short steps** to get started using [GitHub Actions](https://github.com/features/actions) as your continuous integration (CI) workflow for commits and pull requests.

 One benefit of Nix is that **CI can build and cache developer environments for every project** on every branch using binary caches.